 Do I need to make allowance for fabric shrinking when I order?

 Yes, some fabrics may shrink by up to 10% during the steaming and washing process.
-We amend your artwork to accommodate this.

 How should I send my artwork file?